firedev99/gluco-guide-diabetes-patients/README.md

 ## Learn More

-To learn more about HTML, CSS and JavaScript take a look at the following resources:
+To learn more about HTML, CSS, JavaScript, and TailwindCSS take a look at the following resources:

 - [HTML](https://www.w3schools.com/html)
 - [CSS](https://www.w3schools.com/css)